Vinegar has been one of the cooking ingredients since ancient times as it has been traced back to 5000 B.C.E. in Babylon.

 How you should use vinegar in a steam mop?

 However, you can only use a diluted solution where the amount of water is significantly greater than vinegar.
-While cleaning the floor, you can prepare a solution of vinegar and water in the ratio of 1:16 or 1 cup of vinegar in 1 gallon of warm water.
+While cleaning the above floors, you can prepare a solution of vinegar and water in a ratio of 1:16 or 1 cup of vinegar in 1 gallon of warm water.

 Unfortunately, vinegar isn’t the most perfect thing you can add to your steam despite all the benefits because it also has some flaws and disadvantages.
 There are some things you must consider/know before using vinegar in a steam mop.
-To find out let’s continue reading this article.

 Things you must know before using vinegar in a steam mop

-Should you use vinegar in your steam mop?
+Conclusion: Should you use vinegar in your steam mop?